matthias-reis/carda-gatsby/content/articles/2025/01/ela-minus-dia-en.md

 subTitle: 'A Dazzling Sonic Journey'
 type: article
 typeName: Preview
-description: 'Dìa by Ela Minus drops on January 17th.
+description: '"Dìa" by Ela Minus drops on January 17th.
 Check out my preview and listen to the first three songs now!'
 labels:
   - Dia Minus
   - Preview